david-fdez-glez/conference-track-management/README.md

 ######## Service

+#### ConferenceSchedulerService
+Interface with method public Conference schedule(List<String> lines);

-#### ConferenceScheduler
+#### ConferenceSchedulerServiceImpl
+Implementation for interface  ConferenceSchedulerService

-(*) ConferenceScheduler provides a method called schedule(), which will create a Conference Object,which represents a scheduled conference with tracks, sessions and talks
+(*) ConferenceSchedulerServiceImpl provides a method called schedule(), which will return a Conference Object, representing a scheduled conference with tracks, sessions and talks

 (*) Example of use:
 /*